 Fernando said that his time at CCA “taught me that not many have grown up in the same background as me.”
 Because of that, he realized that “the world is not a Christian bubble of happiness, but rather one that depends on Christ for strength and endurance/perseverance.”

 Fernando appreciated how the teachers “listened first before commanding/executing whatever they had in their schedule,” and that they knew it was important for the students to feel cared for and listened to which helped students “open up and reach the world for Christ.”

 When asked about his favorite teacher he said that he didn’t have just one favorite, but that his favorite things about teachers were that they “engaged the students and were always happy to help.”
 Additionally, he said that teachers “took time out of their schedules to help in the extra-curricular activities,” as well as helping out at Crossfire at CBC.
-Fernando clarifies that “it wasn't so much of doing as much as it was just being available to help in time of need for the student.”
+Fernando clarified that “it wasn't so much doing as much as it was just being available to help in time of need.”

-Fernando has some advice for students considering joining Crossroads Christian Academy.
-He says “to be prepared to be challenged, not only academically, but also for your purpose in life.
+Fernando’s advice to students who are considering attending CCA is “to be prepared to be challenged, not only academically, but also for your purpose in life.
 Yes, they will find Christian principles (since it is a private school), but it'll help shape how you see the world around you.”
 He added, “also...be prepared to play EVERY sport that the school offers (after all, it is a small school).”